ajaybhatia/Qualcomm-Atheros-QCA9377-Wifi-Linux/README.md

 Drivers and Firmware for Qualcomm Atheros QCA9377 Driver 0042 [rev. 30].
 This repo also contains PKGBUILD for Arch Distribution and a generic bash script for any GNU\Linux distro.

+***This repo is depreciated and not under maintenance.
+Developers are welcome to maintain this repo***

 ##For Arch Linux Distro
 makepkg -i